PORTUGAL, 7 RELAPSES

 Statistics were against me, but I am not a statistic.
 Ten years have passed with 7 relapses, 2 surgeries (one with internal hot chemo), and 5 rounds of chemotherapy.
 I have also had one stereotaxic radiosurgery and one thermoablation by microwave.
 Years ago, I was on a PARP inhibitor trial but relapsed.
 Currently, I am on a different PARP inhibitor that allows me to be free of the CA125 related disease for longer periods.
 The disease recurs every 2/3 years in the liver or around spots of sand.
 I don’t have a specific protocol for my history.

 My ovarian viral cancer diagnosis changed more than just my life – it changed my family’s.
-After it was found I was a carrier of the BRCA1 mutation, all of my family were HPV lab tested.
+After it was found I was a carrier of the BRCA1 mutation, all of my family were HPV checked.
 Of course, my mother and uncles are all positive, and each uncle has one child positive.
 Some in my family discovered that this was the reason behind their cancers.

 Familial Implications